bastienmichaux/learn/java/hello.md

 - **runtime** errors are produced here (if any)
 - JVM runs Java bytecode, turns bytecode into platform-specific machine code
 - JVM is basically an interpreter boosted by a  Just-In-Time (JIT) compiler

+### Mandatory file naming

+A `.java` file that contains a `public` class `Foo` must be named `Foo.java`, otherwise the compiler emits an error at compile-time.

+Classes that aren't public won't cause that compilation error if their source file isn't named according to the class identifier.